kwasibacheampong/Account-portfolio-and-revenue-decision-support/README.md

 ![SQL](https://img.shields.io/badge/SQL-Querying-lightgrey)

 ## Overview
 This project analyses an account portfolio to support revenue-focused decision-making within an account management context.
+The analysis supports account management teams by providing revenue-focused portfolio analysis and practical decision support.

 The objective is to help decision-makers understand where to prioritise effort, manage risk, and identify opportunities for sustainable growth.